flummer/tt-um-flummer-ltc/docs/info.md

 ## How it works

-Multiple counters to maintain time and framecount, with serial output of the LTC (80 bit frames)
+Multiple counters to maintain time and framecount, with serial output of the LTC (80 bit frames, biphase mark code)

 ## How to test